MichelaZ/stock-analysis/README.md

 ```
     totalVolume = 0
 ```
-4. I declared two varaibles as doubles for the starting and ending prices.
+4. I declared two variables as doubles for the starting and ending prices.
 The starting price is the closing price on the first day of the year and the ending price is the return on the last day of the year which will be used to give the yearly return as an output.
 ```
     Dim startingPrice As Double
     Dim endingPrice As Double
 ```
-5. I created variables to determine the what rows the for loop should loop through.
+5. I created variables to determine what rows the for loop should loop through.
 ```
     rowStart = 2
     'rowEnd code taken from https://stackoverflow.com/questions/18088729/row-count-where-data-exists
     rowEnd = Cells(Rows.Count, "A").End(xlUp).Row
 ```
 6. I created a for loop that loops through the data in 2018.
 If the company equals "DQ" it increases the total volume by the value for that day.
 It establishes the starting price of that stock by determining that if the current row equals "DQ" and the previous one does not.
-Similarly the ending price of that stock can be determined if the current row equals "DQ" and the next one does not.
+Similarly, the ending price of that stock can be determined if the current row equals "DQ" and the next one does not.
 ```
      For i = rowStart To rowEnd